Topics >

 Employee Classification

-Updated to reflect amendments regarding construction employees, effective March 1, 2025.
+Updated to reflect minimum salary changes in multiple states, effective July 1, 2025.

-Updated to reflect an increase in the minimum salaries for overtime-exempt executive and administrative employees, effective January 1, 2025.
+Updated to reflect an increase in the minimum salary level for executive, administrative and professional employees, effective July 1, 2025.

 HR guidance on complying with the FLSA and state employee classification requirements.